 Redaktør

-Kevin A. Morrison is distinguished professor in the School of Foreign Languages at Henan University, in Kaifeng, China.
+Kevin A. Morrison is provincial chair professor, university distinguished professor, and professor of British literature in the School of Foreign Languages at Henan University, Kaifeng, China.